matthieu-grall/ai/README.md

 # Methodological tools for artificial intelligence (AI)

-This project aims to provide methodological tools for managing AI-related risks.
+This project aims to **provide methodological tools for managing AI-related risks**.

 It comprises a set of documents, developed collaboratively and under continuous improvement, designed to help organizations manage AI-related risks: